Populism in Canada: People's Party of Canada

 The People's Party of Canada has self-described as populist, and been described as populist by many journalists.
 Its leader, Maxime Bernier, refers to it as "smart populism", which is based on principles of freedom, responsibility, fairness, and respect, that speak for "all Canadians" and which do not appease special interest groups.

 Conservative Party of Canada

 Pierre Poilievre, who has been described as populist by some journalists, won the 2022 Conservative Party of Canada leadership election and became the leader of both the Conservative Party and the Official Opposition.
 Some journalists have compared Poilievre to American Republican populists such as Ted Cruz, while other journalists have dismissed these comparisons due to Poilievre's pro-choice, and pro-immigration positions, along with support for same-sex marriage.

+People's Alliance of New Brunswick

+Some journalists considered the People's Alliance of New Brunswick (PANB) to be a right-wing populist party.
+The party is served anglophone interests within New Brunswick and was critical of bilingualist policies within the province.
+The party dissolved on June 30, 2025, due to poor electoral performance.

+Coalition Avenir Québec

+The Coalition Avenir Québec is successor of Action démocratique du Québec.
+The party has been labeled as a right-populist party by some scholars.
+The CAQ often takes nativist and nationalist positions although they not a separatist party like the Parti Québécois.
+The party also generally has followed a pragmatist and popular economic agenda, such as rolling back austerity and cutting taxes.

 Conservative Party of British Columbia

 Since the ascension of John Rustad as the leader of the Conservative Party of British Columbia, the BC conservatives have been described as populist by some journalists.
+Rustad resigned on December 4, 2025, leaving the ideological direction of the party uncertain.